dmlc/gluon-nlp/docs/api/data.rst

 CoNLL Datasets
 ~~~~~~~~~~~~~~
-`CoNLL <http://www.conll.org/previous-tasks>`_ datasets are from a series of annual competition,
+The `CoNLL <http://www.conll.org/previous-tasks>`_ datasets are from a series of annual
-organized for the top tier conference of the same name, by SIGNLL.
+competitions held at the top tier conference of the same name.
+The conference is organized by SIGNLL.

 These datasets include data for the shared tasks, such as part-of-speech (POS) tagging, chunking,
 named entity recognition (NER), semantic role labeling (SRL), etc.

-We provide built in support for CoNLL 2000 -- 2002, 2004, as well as Universal Dependencies dataset
+We provide built in support for CoNLL 2000 -- 2002, 2004, as well as the Universal Dependencies
-which is used in 2017 and 2018 competition.
+dataset which is used in the 2017 and 2018 competitions.

 .. autoclass:: gluonnlp.data.CoNLL2000